 As the INFINITECH platform provides an innovative data management layer that claims to overcome the inherited and existed barriers for correlating data at-rest with streaming data, it provides a unified data framework for integrated query processing on both types of sources.
 The latter makes use of a streaming engine that provides additional operators that allows this correlation of data and relies on the basic pillars of the data management layer of the platform.
-In the scope of T5.2, firstly we rely on the work that has been carried out in the corresponding tasks of WP3 that implements that layer, and on the results of T5.3 that provides angregations.
+In the scope of T5.2, firstly we rely on the work that has been carried out in the corresponding tasks of WP3 that implements that layer, and on the results of T5.3 that provides online aggregations.
 By exploiting the advancements of those tasks, we are in a position to re-design popular algorithms used in the finance and insurance sectors, implement them in a distributed manner so that they can be easily scaled out and serve very high rates.

 Another important objective of task T5.2 is to provide incremental analytical processing that can be exploited by such algorithms of the finance and insurance section.
 Towards this, the internal storage engine of the data management layer, the INFINISTORE, has been re-designed in order to provide the enablers of such type of analytics.
 This took place during the second phase of task T5.2, as in the first phase, the storage engine had to be extended to provide support for the online aggregates, the basic pillar of the technology that is being provided under the scope of T5.3.
-With the advancements of T5.2 in this second phase, the storage engine can now propagate data modifications to its upper layers, which are being consumed by the INFINISTORE's API.
-The latter now provides incremental scans, which is the basic operation for incremental analytics.
+With the advancements of T5.2 in this second and final phase, the storage engine can now propagate data modifications to its upper layers, which are being consumed by the INFINISTORE's API.
+At first, it could provide incremental scans, which is the basic operation for incremental analytics.
+Now it is also possible to enhance all relational algebraic operations (such as filters, projections and aggregations) supported by the storage engine with incremental analytics.

 This deliverable describes how we take advantage of INFINITECH's existing tools and frameworks in order to parallelize time series algorithms for correlation discovery and forecasting, a popular family of algorithms that are being used in a variety of use cases in the finance sector regarding risk assessment for stock or retail trading.
 Our library can be executed in parallel and the results are being returned incrementally.
-Moreover, it describes how the incremental scans can be used in practice by such algorithms or can be integrated with other technology components of INFINITECH, such as the Streaming Processing Framework and the Semantic Interoperability Engine.
-This report extends its first version and summarizes the work that has been carried out during the first and second phases of the project (M05-M20).
-It will be further extended with additional types of algorithms that are popular and of high importance for finance and insurance organizations and with the complete documentation of the incremental analytics engine, as the latter is still under development at the time that this report was written.
-As a result, a final version of this deliverable will be released at M27 that will report the additional work that will be carried out in the last phase of the project.
+Moreover, it describes how the incremental analytics can be used in practice by such algorithms or can be integrated with other technology components of INFINITECH, such as the Streaming Processing Framework and the Semantic Interoperability Engine.
+This report summarizes the work that has been carried out during all phases of the project (M05-M27).
+It has been further extended with the complete documentation of the incremental analytics engine and the additional work that has been carried out in the last phase of the project, with the implementation of the Kafka source connector that makes use of the incremental analytics that have been already integrated into the main product of LeanXcale, its datastore, or the INFNISTORE, as widely known in the project.